oVirt/ovirt-site/source/sla/external-scheduling-proxy.html.md

 Engine and external scheduler API:

-*   Discover(void): returns a JSON containing all available policy units and configurations (configuration is optional).
+*   Discover(void): returns a XML containing all available policy units and configurations (configuration is optional).

 Discover will iterate all plugins and config files and extract the data.